 One of the best means of getting students to bring their work-in-progress to the Writing Center is for faculty themselves to encourage them to do so (some professors require at least one visit; some give extra credit to students for using our services).
 When talking to your students about the UP Writing Center, you might keep in mind the following:

-- Our goal is not just to inspire better papers, but create better writers.
-This means we don’t “fix” papers; we work with students to improve their overall writing skills for this and future tasks.
+- The center’s goal is not just to inspire better papers, but create better writers.
+This means writing assistants don’t “fix” papers; they work with students to improve their overall writing skills for this and future tasks.

 - Writing assistance isn’t just for students with major grammar or mechanical problems.
-Instead, we focus on higher-order concepts such as argument, organization, development, and other areas.
+Instead, the focus is on higher-order concepts such as argument, organization, development, and other areas.
 Even accomplished writers can make progress on their work in a half-hour session.

-- While our Writing Assistants represent most majors as well as the professional schools, they are trained in a semester-long course to work with students from any discipline.
+- While writing assistants represent most majors as well as the professional schools, they are trained in a semester-long course to work with students from any discipline.

-- When a student meets with a Writing Assistant to discuss a paper for your course, you’ll get a copy of the conference report—a brief summary of what the student and Writing Assistant worked on (This is an easy way of keeping track of who visited the WC for assigning extra credit, e.g.).
+- When a student meets with a writing assistant to discuss a paper for your course, you’ll get a copy of the conference report—a brief summary of what the student and writing assistant worked on (this is an easy way of keeping track of who visited the WC for assigning extra credit).

-- An effective way to familiarize your students with the Writing Center and to demonstrate your support for our services is to invite a Writing Assistant to visit your classroom with a 5-10 minute presentation during the first few weeks of the semester.
-Email our hotline at firstname.lastname@example.org with the day and time of the class you’d like a Writing Assistant to visit and we’ll get back to you shortly.
+- An effective way to familiarize your students with the Writing Center and to demonstrate your support for the center’s services is to invite a writing assistant to drop in to your online classroom to give a 5-10 minute presentation during the first few weeks of the semester.
+Email firstname.lastname@example.org with the day and time of the class you’d like a writing assistant to visit and the center will get back to you shortly.

-- Lastly, all Moodle pages now have a link to the Writing Center—see the top left corner, under “Learning Resources.”
+- Lastly, remember that all Moodle pages have a link to the Writing Center—see the top left corner, under “Learning Resources.”

-To foster student writing integrity at UP, consider using the Turnitin function through your class Moodle page.
-Instructions for using this paper-authentication software can be found here.
+To foster student writing integrity at UP (i.e., find cases of plagiarism when they occur), consider using the Turnitin function through your class Moodle page.
+Instructions for using this paper-authentication software can be found 0n the Learning Commons website.

-All of your students should possess The Pocket Cengage Handbook as it’s required in their two writing-embedded courses.
+All of your students should possess a common writing handbook—The Pocket Cengage Handbook—as it’s required in their two writing-embedded courses.
 The Cengage Handbook helps keep our campus on the same page when it comes to grammar, punctuation, citation styles, and basic expectations for essay writing across the university.
 If you need a desk copy of this reference, please contact the Writing Center director by the second week of the semester.